thecodingmachine/mouf/doc/mouf_di_ui.md

 - **Public properties**: any public property of a class can be edited using Mouf
 - **Setters**: any setter (a function with one parameter starting with the 3 letters "set") can be called by Mouf.

+You can learn more about those 3 types of injection in the ["Supported injection techniques" page](injection_techniques.md#supportedinjectiontechniques).

 In this sample, we are going to create a `Axe` and a `Sword` instance and give it to our hero.
 To do this, we just have to press the orange button next to "leftHandWeapon".